 Ecotourism is a way to see tourism and to do tourism.
 It is a value system, it is a mindset, of both travellers, tourism businesses, and other stakeholders.

-How has your view on the potential of tourism as facilitator of biodiversity conservation and local economic development changed over the years?
+How has your view on the potential of tourism as a facilitator of biodiversity conservation and local economic development changed over the years?

 I participated in the process of creating the Estonian Biodiversity Strategy and Action Plan, back in 1999.
 It was an incredible learning experience.
-Together with conservation people, after long discussions and consultations we agreed that the role of ordinary tourism in the conservation of biological diversity tends to be passive, focused on reducing the adverse impacts of tourism activities on biological diversity.
+Together with conservation people, after long discussions and consultations, we agreed that the role of ordinary tourism in the conservation of biological diversity tends to be passive, focused on reducing the adverse impacts of tourism activities on biological diversity.

-To the contrary, the role of ecotourism is an active one, to influence positively and to directly support the conservation of biodiversity.
+On the contrary, the role of ecotourism is an active one, to influence positively and to directly support the conservation of biodiversity.

 Seizing this opportunity and harnessing the power of ecotourism as an instrument of sustainable development requires, above all, the integration of tourism development and nature protection into the economic interests of the local population.